Distal bile duct cancer stages

 There are different ways of staging distal bile duct cancer.
-In the UK, doctors use the:
+In the UK doctors usually use the:

 The number staging system

-The number staging system divides distal bile duct cancer into 4 main stages, from 1 to 4.
+The number staging system divides intrahepatic bile duct cancer into 4 main stages.
+These are numbered from 1 to 4.

 Stage 1

-Stage 1 means the tumour has grown less than 5mm into the bile duct wall.
+This means the cancer has grown less than 5mm into the bile duct wall.
 This is the same as T1, N0, M0 in the TNM staging system.

 Stage 2

-Or the tumour has grown 5 to 12mm into the bile duct wall and has not spread to the lymph nodes nearby.
-This is the same as T2, N0, M0.
+- grown 5 to 12mm into the bile duct wall.
+But there are no cancer cells in the nearby lymph nodes.
+This is the same as T2, N0, M0

 Stage 3